FerAiwa/tururu-backend/README.md

 Right now this is a MVP with basic functionality, a personal project made for Hack a Bos Full-Stack Bootcamp which main purpose is to show the skills adquired along the course.

-The open beta version of the app can be found [here] (https://feraiwa.github.io/tururu)
+The open beta version of the app can be found at https://feraiwa.github.io/tururu

 ## Tech Details
 · This is an API Rest & Sockets webserver.